 - The company’s young CEO, Dr. Denver Lough, was a plastic reconstruction surgeon at the respected Johns Hopkins Hospital.

 - The former head of the burn unit at Johns Hopkins, Dr. Stephen Milner (along with a few other colleagues), also moved over to the company’s headquarters at The University of Utah.
 Note that Dr. Milner previously also taught at the Uniformed Services University of the Health Sciences.
-Remember them?